 I too get huge personal pleasure from working with groups to restore our environment.
-I look forward each year to seeing our region's children at Arbor Day plantings - it's enormously satisfying to show a young child how a tree planted by one of their predecessors has grown.
+I look forward each year to seeing our region sage in the plantings - it's enormously satisfying to show a young child how a tree planted by one of their predecessors has grown.